CSS Token Hoisting #

 Local Definition Exclusion #

-If a custom property is both defined and used in the same CSS file, it is excluded from the token set.
+If a custom property is defined in the same CSS file, or by an ancestor component/root CSS scope, matching token candidates are excluded from the token set.
 This prevents locally-scoped variables from being hoisted:

 :host {